rmkraus/video-search-and-summarization-devx/.devx/lab_setup/README.md

 ## Start the blueprint services

-A few profiles have been made avilable depending on your hardware.
+A few profiles have been made available depending on your hardware.

 {{#isBrev}}
 > **Note:** Looks like you are running in Brev!
 We recommend using the Dual GPU profile for optimal performance.